 Since product requirements are not necessary for the sake of the requirements themselves, they should be:

-Readability.
-Think about who will work with your document (in whatever form you provide it): would you be happy if you received a diagram on a sheet of a notepad or a document with 150 pages of straight text?
+- Readable.
+Think about who will work with your document (in whatever form you provide it).
+Would you be happy if you received a diagram on a sheet of a notepad or a document with 150 pages of straight text?

 And a few more tips to follow: